PEOPLE – Research Fellows

 My main research interests lie in gender, sexuality, disability and health, and particularly the intersections of these areas.
 My work responds to wider debates within feminist theory, biopolitics, queer theory and critical disability studies, exploring the regulative concepts of ‘normal’ morphology, identities and behaviour and the ways in which these models shape our understanding of what kinds of lives and bodies can be considered viable, permissible and desirable.

-I’m leading two new projects at the Wellcome Centre: one exploring new ways of thinking about (in)fertility, sex, and the life course (Reprofutures) and another addressing the impact of new hygiene measures on workers since the start of the Covid-19 pandemic (Beer, Burgers and Bleach).
+I’m leading three new projects at the Wellcome Centre: one exploring new ways of thinking about (in)fertility, sex, and the life course (Reprofutures); a second addressing the impact of new hygiene measures on workers since the start of the Covid-19 pandemic (Beers, Burgers + Bleach); and a third engagment project on LGBTQIA loneliness (The Beat of Our Hearts).

 Reprofutures is an engaged project which started in 2019, exploring (in)fertility and reproductive possibilities from a life course perspective.
 Drawing on my doctoral research, I’m working with a group of activists, campaigners and support groups to examine the personal impact and social implications of infertility and other reproductive barriers that occur alongside variations of sex characteristics/intersex traits.
 This project will contribute to critical ideas about healthcare and the life course, raising important questions about autonomy, support and temporality.
 In particular, we will be asking how normative development narratives and perceptions of embodied ‘timeliness’ or synchronicity influence our ways of understanding in/fertility.
 This work is funded by an Engaged Research Exploratory Award.